openhab/openhab-docs/developers/index.md

    - `-o`: Won't update any dependencies.
    - `-DskipChecks`: Skips the static analysis checks
    - `-DskipTests`: Skips the unit tests
+   - `-Dspotless.check.skip=true` : Skips the spotless file formatting checks
+   - `-Dohc.version=3.0.2` : The version of openhab you are building for

 1. To start your new binding it's a good practise to commit your code on a new git branch: